anedot/flowdock-theme/README.md

 Your Flowdock will look like our Flowdock.

-Inspired by @rnarius and Flowdock's reference to his custom style repo.
+Inspired by Slack and @rnarius and Flowdock's reference to rnarius' custom style repo.